xduan7/hat-cl/readme.md

 ### Basic Usage

-To use HAT modules, simply swap the generic PyTorch modules for their HAT counterparts.
-For example, replace `torch.nn.Linear` with `hat.modules.HATLinear`, and `torch.nn.Conv2d` with `hat.modules.HATConv2d`.
-The HAT modules take instances of `hat.HATPayload` as input and output, wrapping the tensor, task ID, and other essential variables for the HAT mechanism.
+To use HAT modules, swap generic PyTorch modules for their HAT counterparts (for instance, replace `torch.nn.Linear` with `hat.modules.HATLinear`.
+More examples in [Modules](#modules)).
+HAT modules process `hat.HATPayload` instances as input and output, containing tensor, task ID, and other HAT-mechanism essential variables.

-Below is a basic example of a 2-layer MLP:
+Here's a simple 2-layer MLP example:

 ```python3
 import torch